 Shoulder Pain: What Causes It and How to Find Relief

-Discomfort in the shoulder comes in many forms and can be the result of a sudden sports injury or accumulated pain over time.
+Discomfort in the shoulder comes in many forms and can be the result of a sudden sports injury, fall or accumulated wear and tear over time.
 The good news is that there are many treatment options available to help get you back to feeling your best.

 What are some common causes of shoulder pain?

-There are many possible causes of shoulder pain including dislocation, labral tears, soft tissue inflammation, tendon tears, arthritis and fractures (broken bones).
+There are many possible causes of shoulder pain including shoulder instability (dislocation or subluxation), soft tissue inflammation, tendon inflammation/tears, arthritis and fractures (broken bones).
 These problems can develop slowly over time or suddenly with an injury.

-Some patients with shoulder pain experience pain in the neck that radiates down the arm and mimics pain coming from the shoulder.
+Some patients with shoulder pain are experiencing pain from an irritated nerve in the neck.
+This can radiate down the arm and mimics pain coming from the shoulder.

 How do you know if you tore your rotator cuff?